Freiling87/CCU/CCU/Scratchpad.md

 	H = Hold, usually pending resolution of a separate or grouped issue √ = Fully implemented feature or group of features
 #		Top-Priority Bugs
-##		C	Manhole spawned in home base
-This was with SORCE running as well
 ##		C	Uh AI broke
 - Once I got to Industrial
   - Interactions proceed normally